§01overview

-- Python 3.10 or higher
+- python 3.10 or higher

-- Your tenant credentials provided at subscription activation
+- your tenant credentials provided at subscription activation

-No custom SDK required.
-Use the standard Python requests library:
+no custom sdk required. use the standard python requests library:

-pip install requests4.
-AUTHENTICATION
+pip install requests

-Authenticate with the API to receive a Bearer token.
-All subsequent requests use this token.
+authenticate with the api to receive a bearer token. all subsequent requests use this token.

 curl